 When to Avoid Peanut Butter for Your Horse

-In some cases, you should consider not feeding your horse with peanut butter.
-For example, consider the following;
+In some cases, you should consider not feeding your horse peanut butter.
+For example, consider the following:

-If at any point the horse develops insulin resistance, you should avoid giving it peanut butter.
+If at any point the horse develops insulin resistance, you should avoid giving them peanut butter.
 It contains high levels of sugars and will only worsen the situation.